Barbuda Ocean Club aligns with nature to build a community that is environmentally, socially and economically resilient.

 Barbuda Ocean Club engages the best science and technology to develop science-based solutions that will protect and sustain Barbuda through transitions including from sea level rise.
 We use ecosystem-based solutions and an adaptive approach.

-Barbuda Ocean Club’s science and environment consultant, Dr. Deborah Brosnan, leads a team of scientists and expert peer-reviewers.
-She has worked closely with the Antigua & Barbuda Department of Environment to develop a process that uses the best available science to shape the development while restoring and protecting the natural environment.
-The team continues to work with the regulatory and environmental agencies, the Barbuda Council and the Community.
+As science and environmental consultant for Barbuda Ocean Club, Dr. Deborah Brosnan leads a team of scientists and expert peer-reviewers.
+Her team has developed a process in conjunction with the Antigua & Barbuda Department of Environment to shape the development while restoring and protecting the natural environment: The team is taking an adaptive management approach to environmental restoration and management.

 Barbuda Ocean Club: